 In the case of irrevocable trusts, foundations and establishments with a foundation-like structure, a distinction is made between entities with determinable beneficiaries that benefit from a certain quota and entities where this is not the case.

-Concerning trusts, foundations or establishments with a foundation-like structure with determinable beneficiaries entitled to a certain quota, wealth tax is levied at the level of the Liechtenstein resident beneficiaries.
-However, the beneficiaries may apply for taxation at the level of these structures but require the consent of the body responsible for distributions.
-Such a structure will not become the taxpayer itself but rather must meet the wealth or personal tax liability in lieu of the beneficiaries.17
+Concerning trusts, foundations and establishments with a foundation-like structure with determinable beneficiaries entitled to a certain quota, wealth tax is levied at the level of the Liechtenstein resident beneficiaries.
+However, the beneficiaries may apply for taxation at the level of these structures but require the consent of the corporate body responsible for distributions.
+Such a structure will not become the taxpayer itself but rather must meet the wealth or personal tax liability in lieu of the beneficiaries.18

-Such transfers to a discretionary structure are subject to taxation to the extent that: this wealth is no longer subject to wealth tax; and benefits or shares do not become liable to wealth tax.18 For example, the first prerequisite is not met if real estate abroad is transferred as this is exempted from wealth tax.
+Such transfers to a discretionary structure are subject to taxation to the extent that this wealth is no longer subject to wealth tax, and benefits or shares do not become liable to wealth tax.19 For example, the first prerequisite is not met if real estate abroad is transferred, as this is exempted from wealth tax.

-The taxation of Liechtenstein tax resident individuals is based on a combination of wealth and income tax: the wealth tax is integrated into the income tax by transforming a part of the wealth into an additional category of income.
-This transformation is based on a notional income.20 To determine the taxable base, wealth and income are calculated separately and then a notional income from the wealth is assumed.
-The interest rate for determining the notional income from wealth is determined annually in the Finance Act, being 4 per cent for 2020.
+The taxation of Liechtenstein tax-resident individuals is based on a combination of wealth and income tax: the wealth tax is integrated into the income tax by transforming a part of the wealth into an additional category of income.
+This transformation is based on a notional income.21 To determine the taxable base, wealth and income are calculated separately and then a notional income from the wealth is assumed.
+The interest rate for determining the notional income from wealth is determined annually in the Finance Act, being 4 per cent for 2021.
 This notional income from taxable wealth is then considered income (instead of the real income) and added to the total taxable income.

 After basic exemptions up to 15,000 Swiss francs (and up to 22,500 Swiss francs in the case of single parents within the meaning of the Family Allowance Act and up to 30,000 Swiss francs for jointly assessed married couples), taxable income (including the notional income resulting from wealth tax) is then taxed at different rates for eight income brackets, with the highest rate for the national income tax being 8 per cent.
-Additionally, the Liechtenstein communities may levy a municipal surcharge of between 150 per cent and 250 per cent on the national tax.
-Currently, all Liechtenstein communities levy a surcharge of between 150 per cent and 200 per cent on the national income tax, with the rate in Vaduz being 150 per cent.
+Additionally, Liechtenstein communities may levy a municipal surcharge of between 150 per cent and 250 per cent on the national tax.
+Currently, all Liechtenstein communities levy a surcharge of between 150 and 200 per cent on national income tax, with the rate in Vaduz being 150 per cent.
 The top tax rate for a resident of Vaduz therefore amounts to 20 per cent and applies in the case of a non-married taxpayer without children if his or her annual income exceeds 200,000 Swiss francs.
 Various deductions from the taxable income are possible, including an annual deduction of 12,000 Swiss francs for each child who is a minor or still in education, and a separate deduction for the cost of education of up to another 12,000 Swiss francs annually per child.22

-Inheritance tax and gift tax have been abolished in the course of the revision of the Liechtenstein Tax Act.
+Inheritance tax and gift tax were abolished in the course of the revision of the Tax Act.
 Under the new Liechtenstein tax regime, just a disclosure of donations to the fiscal authority is required.
 Liechtenstein-resident donors and recipients of gifts must therefore include gifts in their tax returns.
-The purpose of this notification is to enable comprehensibility of declarations of wealth set out in the tax returns of these individuals (i.e., the information is only declaratory).21 The disclosure requirement applies only to gifts, inheritances and bequests exceeding 10,000 Swiss francs.
+The purpose of this notification is to enable comprehensibility of declarations of wealth set out in the tax returns of these individuals (i.e., the information is only declaratory).23 The disclosure requirement applies only to gifts, inheritances and bequests exceeding 10,000 Swiss francs.